-Youth-led means U decide how U can make a commUnity impact.
-Unity begins with ‘U’.
+Youth-led U decide how U can make a commUnity impact.

 Explore media making with other youth interested in technology and arts as you develop transferable business skills.
-TeenTigerTV continues this Fall & Winter under the leadership of Tim Lopez.
+TeenTigerTV continues Monday evenings under the leadership of Tim Lopez.
+Tim knows first-hand how what the TeenTigerTV experience means.
+He started as a participant in the summer of 2022.
+He is currently in college expanding his media studies skills.

 We are deeply grateful to receive funding support from youth-oriented foundations: Ulbrich Family Foundation community and Scare Crew of Trail of Terror.
 Unexpected 2025 grants demonstrate the strong community commitment to youth development and media literacy in Wallingford.
 This youth media program would have never been possible without the support in formative years from the James H Napier Foundation and the GrassRoots Fund.
 The town’s Youth Services Dept. helped navigate the process which extended two mentorship opportunities to youth in the summer program.